 One of the reasons why you’re having trouble repairing Office is probably because you have outdated, corrupt, or missing drivers on your computer.
 An ideal way to fix this is to update your drivers.
 You can do this yourself, but the process can be risky, complicated, and time-consuming.
 If you do not have the tech skills and patience, this method might not be for you.
 After all, you would have to go to the manufacturer’s website and look for the latest drivers compatible with your system version.

 We suggest a more convenient option—use Auslogics Driver Updater.
 This tool automatically searches for the right drivers for your system, addressing all driver-related issues on your computer.
-It is also worth noting that Auslogics is a certified Microsoft Gold Application Developer.
+It is also worth noting that Auslogics is a certified Microsoft Silver Application Developer.
 This means that the tech company’s Driver Updater will help you fix your driver problems without damaging your PC.
 It has been tested to be convenient and reliable.

 Method 7: Updating your System